gagan-baghel/gagan-baghel/README.md

 - I love ❤ to solve challenges and make exciting projects. <br/>
 - I really enjoy learning🚀 new languages and frameworks like #React⚛ .<br/>
 - I also like working with #python🐍 and developing projects in it .<br/>
-- 🔭 I’m currently working on a fullstack website.<br/>
+- 🔭 I’m currently working on a fullstack website.
--
 - I am a MERN developer
 -
 <h1>Technical Skills 🛠</h1>